Binary number: China

+Classical antiquity

+Etruscans divided the outer edge of divination livers into sixteen parts, each inscribed with the name of a divinity and its region of the sky.
+Each liver region produced a binary reading which was combined into a final binary for divination.

+Divination at Ancient Greek Dodona oracle worked by drawing from separate jars, questions tablets and "yes" and "no" pellets.
+The result was then combined to make a final prophecy.

 India

 The Indian scholar Pingala (c.
 2nd century BC) developed a binary system for describing prosody.
-He used binary numbers in the form of short and long syllables (the latter equal in length to two short syllables), making it similar to Morse code.
+He described meters in the form of short and long syllables (the latter equal in length to two short syllables).
 They were known as laghu (light) and guru (heavy) syllables.

 Pingala's Hindu classic titled Chandaḥśāstra (8.23) describes the formation of a matrix in order to give a unique value to each meter.
 "Chandaḥśāstra" literally translates to science of meters in Sanskrit.
 The binary representations in Pingala's system increases towards the right, and not to the left like in the binary numbers of the modern positional notation.
 In Pingala's system, the numbers start from number one, and not zero.
 Four short syllables "0000" is the first pattern and corresponds to the value one.
 The numerical value is obtained by adding one to the sum of place values.

+Africa

+The Ifá is an African divination system.
+Similar to the I Ching, but has up to 256 binary signs, unlike the I Ching which has 64.
+The Ifá originated in 15th century West Africa among Yoruba people.
+In 2008, UNESCO added Ifá to its list of the "Masterpieces of the Oral and Intangible Heritage of Humanity".

 Other cultures

 The residents of the island of Mangareva in French Polynesia were using a hybrid binary-decimal system before 1450.
 Slit drums with binary tones are used to encode messages across Africa and Asia.

-Sets of binary combinations similar to the I Ching have also been used in traditional African divination systems such as Ifá as well as in medieval Western geomancy.
+Sets of binary combinations similar to the I Ching have also been used in traditional African divination systems, such as Ifá among others, as well as in medieval Western geomancy.
 The majority of Indigenous Australian languages use a base-2 system.